pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_facade/step6.md

 {{< tabselector "Node" ".NET" "Golang" "Dart" "Python" "Java" >}}

 Before we integrate our new facade with the actual system, we should put it through its paces and thoroughly test it.
-So let’s develop a set of tests and helper elements for testing all of the operations registered in the facade.
-We’ll start off by creating a set of helper classes.
+So let's develop a set of tests and helper elements for testing all of the operations registered in the facade.
+We'll start off by creating a set of helper classes.
 One will test our dependencies, another will test how well the facade works with users, and the last one will contain a set of test users.
 All of these files will be placed in the folder **/test/fixtures**.

 The file for testing dependencies will be called **TestReferences** and will allow us to test how well the facade is able to work with the microservices it depends on.
-This file’s code is listed below:
+This file's code is listed below:

 {{< tabsection >}}
   {{< include "../__code9_node.md" >}}